Creative Sale Fundraiser Ideas: Host a Makers Market

 Handcrafted ceramic cups and vases decorated with colorful, abstract and geometric designs displayed on a table—perfect examples of the unique, handmade goods often featured at makers market fundraisers.

-Planning Your Hybrid Artisan Market
+Plan a Hybrid Artisan Market

 Online Sales: Donated or Consigned Items for Fundraising

-These items are listed only on your fundraising sales page, which helps keep things separate and clear.
-Before, during, and after your in-person market, you’d be promoting these special items as “online exclusives” to encourage interest and help generate sales.
+Invite stallholders to provide a small number of items for online fundraising.
+These items are listed only on your fundraising sales page.
+Before, during, and after your in-person market, you’d promote these special items as “online exclusives” to encourage interest and generate sales.

 Vendor wearing a white beret and measuring tape around their neck arranges handmade items at an outdoor makers market fundraiser booth, with colorful products and decorations displayed on the table.